SamWindell/Signet/docs/usage.md

 ## fade
 ### Description:
-Fade: adds a fade-in to the start and/or a fade-out to the end of the file(s).
+Adds a fade-in to the start and/or a fade-out to the end of the file(s).
 This subcommand has itself 2 subcommands, 'in' and 'out'; one of which must be specified.
 For each, you must specify first the fade length.
 You can then optionally specify the shape of the fade curve.

 ### Usage:
   `fade` `[OPTIONS]` `COMMAND`